lkn-org/lkn-prelude/README.md

 ## Guide

 Every module of this package is in the `Lkn.Prelude` namespace to avoid name collision.
-If one want to adopt our opinionated point of view, all she has to do is to add the following line to her code:
+If one wants to adopt our opinionated point of view, all she has to do is to add the following line to her code:

 ```elixir